subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Various types of artificial neural networks can be used as function approximators, the one that I am going to focus on is called diffusion transformer or DiT.
 It was proposed by [Peebles and Xie](https://arxiv.org/abs/2212.09748), who later went on to use the system to build the Sora video generating app at OpenAI.
 Transformers were originally proposed to model sequence data and are commonly used to build LLMs, but later it was discovered that are as good as convolutional neural networks in processing images as well.

 The technique used to represent image data in this model goes back to an older model called the vision transformer or [ViT](https://arxiv.org/abs/2010.11929), and is shown in the above figure.
-The lower part of the figure an image with dimensions $l\times l\time c$, which is divided in $p^2$ equal sized patches with dimensions $p*p$c$.
+The lower part of the figure an image with dimensions $l\times l\times c$, which is divided in $p^2$ equal sized patches with dimensions $p^2 c$.
 These patches are then converted into vectors and fed into the transformer.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat87.png)